-Hollywood, Florida may be be the twelfth largest city in Florida with a population of 146,526, but it also has plenty of small town historic charm that makes it deserve a place on Florida Backroads Travel.
+Hollywood, Florida may be be the twelfth largest city in Florida with a population of 146,526, but it also has plenty of small town historic charm that makes it deserve a place on our website.

 He had also lived in California and liked what he had seen of Hollywood, California and the burgeoning movie industry in that state.